retypeapp/retype/guides/cli.md

 A Retype key can also be passed during a build.
 The key is NOT stored in wallet.
 The key would need to be passed with each call to `retype build`.

 ```
-retype build --secret <your-license-key-here>
+retype build --key <your-license-key-here>
 ```

-### RETYPE_SECRET
+### RETYPE_KEY

-See how to configure a [`RETYPE_SECRET`](../configuration/envvars.md/#retype_secret) Environment variable for an option to set your project key during runtime.
+See how to configure a [`RETYPE_KEY`](../configuration/envvars.md/#retype_key) Environment variable for an option to set your project key during runtime.

 ### Options

 ```
 Description:
-  Manage Retype secret keys
+  Manage Your Retype Keys

 Usage:
   retype wallet [options]

 Options:
-  --add <secret>     Add a secret key to the wallet
+  --add <key>     Add a key to the wallet
-  --remove <secret>  Remove a secret key from the wallet
+  --remove <key>  Remove a key from the wallet
-  --list             List the stored secret keys
+  --list          List the stored keys
   --clear         Clear the wallet
   -?, -h, --help  Show help and usage information
 ```

 ---